Clare W Graves’ Research

 By the time the first version of his model was published, Graves had identified an Express-Self level less complex than Awakening & Fright (D-Q) yet containing some of the cruder elements of Aggressive Power Seeking.
 Express Self impulsively at any cost (C-P) became the missing level.
 Graves correlated this discovery with the arrival of significant numbers of students from blue collar/working class backgrounds at Union due to changes in the funding and admission regimes.
 (It was the identification of this level which led Hunt in 1966 – terming it ‘Type Sub-1’ – to break from colleagues Harvey and H M Schroeder who were reluctant to acknowledge a level below ‘Type 1’ (D-Q).
 (The Comparison Map illustrates how the work of other developmental psychologists and behavioural scientists like Maslow and Harvey, Schroeder & Hunt (1961) maps to the Gravesian levels.)

 By the late 1960s Graves was making substantial revisions to his model from the ongoing collection of data.
-The basics of the full theory were in place by 1970 when he published a paper on it in the Journal of Humanistic Psychology.
-Several key factors had become clear to him by this time:-
+The basics of the full theory were in place by 1970 – see graphic above.
+He postulated that the match of a system with the prevailing life conditions (in the environment) created an ‘existential state’ – or level.
+Thus…

-- The systems developed in an upward hierarchical manner, cycling between Express Self and Deny/Sacrifice Self – in the cycling back and forth between Express Self and Deny Self, Graves was very much reflecting the earlier work of András Angyal (1951) who used the terms ‘autonomy’ (self-determination) and ‘homonomy’ (self-surrender) for opposite poles of a ‘biosphere’ of interlocking systems’
+- The systems develop in an upward hierarchical manner, cycling between Express Self and Deny/Sacrifice Self – in the cycling back and forth between Express Self and Deny Self, Graves is very much reflecting the earlier work of András Angyal (1951) who used the terms ‘autonomy’ (self-determination) and ‘homonomy’ (self-surrender) for opposite poles of a ‘biosphere’ of interlocking systems’

 - In the relationship between the internal motivational systems(notated N-Z) and the life conditions (notated A-M) which could be either internal (biological/psychological) or external (in the environment), the Deny/Sacrifice Self systems work to adapt to the life conditions while the Express Self systems work to overcome them